danmayer/sinatra_template/README.md

-Sinatra Template
+SINATRA_TEMPLATE
 ===

 This is a Sinatra template starter project it now contains two templates web and api.
 The web is optimized to have a front end view, while that api is setup for a quick api only setup with no UI.

-We includes bootstrap, Jquery, and some base CSS/JS.
+* Web template includes bootstrap, Jquery, rack flash, http basic auth, and some base CSS/JS.
+* Api template includes https only, gem, and some other helpers for getting going

 This is just basically a personal template and won't be trying to support a bunch of configurable use cases, but feel free to use it if you find it helpful